Fact Vs. Myth

 Facts: Just because something can fit down the toilet does not mean it should be flushed.
 Flushable items are made to disperse in water so that they do not contribute to sewer clogs.
-It’s also important to remember to not pour any FOG (Fats, Oil, Grease) down any drains because when that grease combines with trash and other non-flushable items, it can congeal an create cement-like clogs that cost millions of dollars for municipalities to clean up.
+It’s also important to remember to not pour any FOG (Fats, Oil, Grease) down any drains.
+When that grease combines with trash and other non-flushable items, it can congeal and create cement-like clogs that cost millions of dollars for municipalities to clean up.

 The biggest culprit of sewer clogs are flushable wipes.

 Facts: Flushable Wipes account for less than two percent of debris identified in forensic studies of clogs and accumulations in sewer systems.
 Non-flushable products, like baby wipes and paper hand towels, often make up the largest portion of these debris.
 According to data from the California State Water Resources Control Board Sanitary Sewer Overflow (SSO) Reduction Program, 73 percent of all sanitary sewer overflows in California are caused by tree roots, fats, oils and grease (“FOG”), as well as debris.

 Want to test your #FlushSmart skills?

 Want to learn more about what makes a wipe flushable or not?